AbdulHannanS/Hello-World/README.md

 # Hello-World
-This is a repository, I am creating to understand the features of github This is a branch, that I have created for understanding the branching feature and the commite keyword in software development/github.
+I am experimenting on json.
+Whether it is possbile to read static data and write to it in json format.